Ivy Barley: Early life and education

-Barley was part of the Global Shaper Community in Accra, which is one of the multi-stakeholder groups in the World Economic Forum between 2017 and 2019 and a Yunus and Youth Fellow.
-She also worked as a Teaching Assistant in Mathematics, Statistics, Physics and Computer Programming at the African Science Academy in Ghana and a Research and Teaching Assistant at Kwame Nkrumah University of Science and Technology, where she assisted with Regression Analysis, Mathematical Statistics, Statistical Methods for Process Improvement and Biostatistics.

 Social entrepreneur

-Barley is the co-founder of Developers in Vogue, an organization that provides training, mentorship and job placement for African women in tech.
-The impact of Developers in Vogue has been recognized on international platforms including the IFC Sustainability Exchange: Invest for Tomorrow, the Women20 Summit in Berlin, Germany that had Chancellor Angela Merkel in attendance and the ITU International Girls in ICT Day.
+Barley is the co-founder of Developers in Vogue, an organization that provides training, mentorship, and job placement for African women in tech.
+The impact of Developers in Vogue has been recognized at the IFC Sustainability Exchange: Invest for Tomorrow, the Women20 Summit in Berlin, Germany that had Chancellor Angela Merkel in attendance and the ITU International Girls in ICT Day.

 Ivy's impact at Developers in Vogue has also been featured in various media platforms and books including the Women in Tech book by the German Federal Ministry of Economic Cooperation and Development to encourage more women and girls to be involved in STEM and the Founding Women book to highlight African women who are defying the odds to build successful businesses in tech.

-Impact on Digital Platforms

-Barley uses her digital platforms, especially social media, her blog and newsletter to share tech and career experiences and advocate for women in tech.
-On Twitter, she hosts live audio conversations via Twitter Spaces called #SpaceswithIvy where she brings in speakers to share their experiences, insights, resources and opportunities in the tech industry.
-In January 2022, Barley announced the #100DaysChallenge for the tech community in Africa to learn new tech skills and openly share their journey on Twitter.
-People are learning UI/UX design, data engineering, product management, technical writing, and software development among others in 100 days.